Welcome From the Organizers

 On behalf of the International Society for Research in Human Milk and Lactation (ISRHML) and the Scientific Organizing Committee, we are delighted to invite you to participate in the 19th ISRHML Conference to be held at Shonan Village Center in Kanagawa Prefecture, Japan from Saturday, October 6 to Thursday, October 11, 2018.
 This will be the first ISRHML conference held in Asia, demonstrating ISRHML’s goal to reach and include excellent researchers from all parts of the world and expand our scientific network globally.

-Conference Theme: The conference will focus on “Supporting, Protecting and Promoting Breastfeeding from Biology to Policy”.
+Conference Theme: The conference will focus on "Protecting, Promoting and Supporting from Biology to Policy”.
 The program will feature world-renown experts in the area human milk and lactation ranging from basic science to evidence-based policy.

 The conference will feature the following sessions: